aharden/aharden-puppet_ent_agent/README.md

 ####`agent_server` & `agent_caserver` & `agent_fileserver` & `agent_environment` & `agent_splay`

-Sets the server, ca_server, archive_file_server and environment settings in the agent's puppet.conf file.
+Sets the server, ca_server, archive_file_server, environment, and splay settings in the agent's puppet.conf file.

 The server settings default to undef and do not manage the settings unless overridden in node classification.  *agent_environment* defaults to 'production'.

 ####`agent_remove_modulepath`

-If set to true the module will ensure the depracated modulepath setting is removed from puppet.conf default is false
+If set to true the module will ensure the deprecated modulepath setting is removed from puppet.conf.
+Default is 'false'.

 ####`manage_symlinks`

-If set to true the module will create symlinks to hiera, puppet, facter, etc in /usr/bin default is true
+If set to 'true' the module will create symlinks to hiera, puppet, facter, etc in /usr/bin.
+Default is 'true'.

 ####`staging_dir`